 While firearms may be transported in checked baggage (provided they are declared to the airline, in a proper carrying case and unloaded), they are prohibited in carry-on bags.

-This is the first firearm discovered at a security checkpoint by TSA officers at BHM this year.
-A total of 24 were found at BHM in calendar year 2015, up from 18 in 2014.
+This is the 31st firearm discovered at security checkpoints by TSA officers at BHM in 2017.
+A total of 45 were found there in 2016.